Don't worry! Your app is working fine 😉 Here's what happens:

 Filtering is not done on the phone because it's not a straightforward cut-off.
 The algorithm calibrates the data to account for different transmission powers of different phone models.

-Then what do the two numbers in my app mean?
+Then what do the two numbers in the Bluetooth counter mean?
 What is the difference between the number of devices nearby, and the total number of exchanges today?

 The number range shown in your App (e.g. 11-15) shows the number of unique TraceTogether devices that exchanged Bluetooth signals with your App in the past few minutes (imagine it’s the number of devices that your phone has "talked" to in the past few minutes).
 This number may differ between phones models due to different transmission powers.